-12.1.
-For the first of these, the Holy Scriptures are very large and clear in directing us to this manner of practice, and to continuance and growth therein.
-And here it is useful for us to observe the great variety of peculiar words and phrases whereby the Holy Ghost teaches this mystery, which many that frequently read the Scriptures, yea, that pretend to be preachers of the gospel, do little understand or regard showing thereby that the things of the Spirit of God are foolishness to them, and that they are not yet acquainted with the form of sound words, and are strangers to the very language of the gospel which they profess and pretend to teach.

-I shall, therefore, present to your view several of these peculiar words and phrases, whereby this mysterious manner of practice is expressed in the Holy Scriptures and commended to you as the only way for the sure attainment of all holiness in heart and life.
-I shall rank such of them together as agree in sense, that the multitude of them may not breed confusion in your thoughts.
+For the first of these, the Holy Scriptures are very large and clear, in directing us to this manner of Practice, and to Continuance and Growth therein.
+And here it is useful for us to observe the great Variety of peculiar Words and Phraises, whereby the Holy Ghost teacheth this Mystery, which many that frequently read the Scriptures, yea that pretend to be Preachers of the Gospel, do little understand or regard, showing thereby that the things of the Spirit of God are Foolishness to them, and that they are not yet acquainted with the form of sound Words, and are strangers to the very Language of the Gospel which they profess and pretend to preach.
+I shall therefore present to your View several of those particular Words and Phrases whereby this mysterious manner of Practice is expressed in the Holy Scriptures, and commended to you as the only way for the sure Attainment of all Holiness in Heart and Life.
+I shall rank such of them together as agree in Sense, that the Multitude of them may not breed Confusion in your Thoughts.